 Businesses that are engaged in sales at one location on private property that is not owned by the vendor must obtain a Transient Merchant License.
-The pdf Application for Transient Merchant License (88 KB) requires a criminal background check, the approval of a variance by the Zoning Board of Appeals, and a license fee of $50 for one week, $150 for one month, $300 for six months, and $500 for one year.
+The pdf Application for Transient Merchant License (88 KB) requires a criminal background check, the approval of a temporary use permit for licenses one month or less or a variance by the Zoning Board of Appeals for licenses over one month, and a license fee of $50 for one week, $150 for one month, $300 for six months, and $500 for one year.

 Recycling Dealer License

 The requirements for obtaining a Recycling Dealer License are established in Section 24-16 of the Code of Ordinances.
 In addition to submitting the pdf Application for Recycling Dealer License (25 KB) and the license fee of $100, applicants must also submit a fully dimensioned site plane of their entire property.